Walnut Grove students must quarantine

 The students attend Walnut Grove High School.
 A district spokeswoman said administrators were notified Friday that three people “with known exposures outside of school” had tested positive for the illness caused by the novel coronavirus.

-Callen Moore, the district’s public relations officer, said the positive tests “appear to be isolated, unrelated events” and the people have not been on campus since Aug.
-4.
+Callen Moore, the district’s public relations officer, said the positive tests “appear to be isolated, unrelated events” and the people have not been on campus since Tuesday, Aug.
+4, the first day of school.

 People who came in close contact with the three have been told they must self-isolate for 14 days.
 One parent told The Walton Tribune those students who were within 6 feet of the people with COVID-19 for more than 15 minutes must be quarantined.